iamd3vil/blobasaur/README.md

 just build-linux
 ```

-This will produce a binary in `target/x86_64-unknown-linux-musl/release/blobnom`.
+This will produce a binary in `target/x86_64-unknown-linux-musl/release/blobasaur`.

 ## Configuration

-Blobnom is configured via a `config.toml` file located in the project root.
+Blobasaur is configured via a `config.toml` file located in the project root.

 Key configuration options: